The Carnivore Diet: Benefits, Risks & How to Follow

 Talk to a functional provider today.

-If you’re still curious about a carnivore diet and how it could help your chronic condition, consider contacting a functional provider for a consultation.
+If you’re still curious about a carnivore diet and how it could help your chronic disease, consider contacting a functional provider for a consultation.

 PrimeHealth specializes in a whole-body approach to identifying root causes for illness.
 Then, a treatment plan is tailored to the patient’s specific needs.